-1) Consider the content of the report and makes any recommendations to Cabinet as necessary in respect of treasury management activity during 2021/22.
+1) Receives the report and notes the treasury management activity during 2021/22.

 REASONS FOR DECISION

 The Council's treasury management activity is guided by CIPFA's Code of Practice on Treasury Management ("the Code"), which requires local authorities to produce annually Prudential Indicators and a Treasury Management Strategy Statement on the likely financing and investment activity.
 The Code also recommends that members are informed of treasury management activities at least twice a year with interim updates on performance against Prudential Indicators reported quarterly.
 We therefore report in full after Quarter 2 and year end with Prudential Indicators being reported additionally after Quarters 1 and 3 in the Commissioning and Resource Report.